- Search The Registry

 *Leah Chase was born on this date in 1923.
 She was a Black entrepreneur and master chef.

-Leah Lange Chase was born and raised in a small, country town across Lake Pontchartrain from New Orleans.
+Leah Lange was born and raised in a small, country town across Lake Pontchartrain from New Orleans.
 Her childhood values came from her parents, hard work, faith and family.
 After rejecting the usual occupations for respectable Creole girls to work in a restaurant in the French Quarter, Leah married Edgar "Dooky" Chase II and began running the kitchen for her mother-in-law.

 After her mother-in-law’s death, Leah nurtured the former po’-boy shop and numbers business into a world-class restaurant.
 Dooky Chase was one of a handful of restaurants in the country where African Americans could sit down to a nice meal in well-appointed surroundings.
 The restaurant was and still is frequented by prominent Black actors, athletes, artists, writers, and musicians.
 It has also always been a gathering place for local politicians and activists.